 Weirton Medical Center – 20.5 miles from Bethany College

 Washington Hospital – 22.5 miles from Bethany College

 The process seems complicated.
 Can you explain what I can expect as a victim after filing a report?

-After the Title IX Coordinator is made aware of the report that has been filed, the Title IX Coordinator has seven calendar days to begin an investigation into the matter.
-The initial investigation will involve the Title IX Coordinator determining what policy was violated and if a policy was violated.
+If you choose to file a formal Title IX complaint, the Title IX Coordinator will then begin a formal investigation into the matter.
+The initial step will involve the Title IX Coordinator determining if a policy was violated, and if so, then what policy in particular is at issue.
 After this has been determined, the victim and the respondent will be notified of the next step in the process.
 The College may enact interim measures, such as removing the respondent from classes or from campus as a whole, in order to protect the college community.

-The College creates an investigatory team that will be responsible for determining if the evidence presented to them represents a policy violation.
+The College will engage a Title IX Investigator that will be responsible for determining if the evidence presented to them represents a policy violation.
 If a policy violation has taken place, there are many options for a victim to choose how they would like to proceed in a formal or informal manner.